maximebrison/maximebrison/README.md

 I've taken an interest in computer sciences when I was fourteen, and today, **twelve years later**, I'm the proud owner of a **homelab**, my own [CMS](https://github.com/maximebrison/mason), a **Renault Kangoo**, and a **mini-fridge**.
 Life surely is beautiful.

-Anyway, I'm actively looking for my first *Junior* dev position.
-In the meantime, I'll keep building and updating MasonCMS, making this website as cosy as it can be ;)

 # What am I working on ?

 > So I don't seem like a lazy guy